samar-khanna/DiffusionSat/README.md

 input.npy: (h,w,c) numpy array
 metadata.json: {'img_filename': ..., 'gsd': ..., 'cloud_cover': ..., 'timestamp': ..., 'country_code': ...}
 ```
-Note that fMoW also requires a metadata `.csv` file.
+Note that fMoW also requires metadata `.csv` files, which have been provided in `datasets/fmow-train-meta.csv`
+and `datasets/fmow-val-meta.csv`.

 ## Citation
 If you find our project helpful, please cite our paper: